Gustav Vigeland: Early life

-Adolf Gustav Thorsen was born to a family of craftsmen, just outside Halse og Harkmark, a former municipality in Mandal.
+Adolf Gustav Thorsen was born to a family of craftsmen in Halsaa og Hartmark Municipality, near the town of Mandal in southern Norway.
 His parents were Elisæus Thorsen (1835–1886), a cabinetmaker and Anne Aanensdatter (1835–1907).
 He had three brothers, of whom Emanuel Vigeland (originally Thorsen) became a noted artist.
 As a youth, he was sent to Oslo where he learned wood carving at a local school.
-However, the sudden death of his father compelled him to move back to Mandal to help his family.
-Gustav lived for a time with his grandparents on a farm called Mjunebrokka in Vigeland, an old farm in Valle parish, Lindesnes municipality in Vest-Agder county.
+However, the sudden death of his father compelled him to move to Mandal to help his family.
+Gustav lived for a time with his grandparents on a farm called Mjunebrokka near the village of Vigeland in Søndre Undal Municipality (now part of Lindesnes Municipality).

 He returned to Oslo in 1888, this time determined to become a professional sculptor.
 He came to the attention of sculptor Brynjulf Bergslien, who supported him and gave him practical training.
 The following year he exhibited his first work, Hagar and Ishmael.
 In his 20s, he adopted the new family name Vigeland, from the area where he had briefly lived.

 Vigeland spent the years 1891 to 1896 in several voyages abroad, including Copenhagen, Paris, Berlin and Florence.
 In the French capital he frequented Auguste Rodin's workshop, while in Italy he experimented with ancient and Renaissance artworks.
 In these years the themes that would later dominate his inspiration - death and the relationship between man and woman - first appeared.
 He held his first personal exhibitions in Norway in 1894 and 1896, which received notable critical praise.